Vita & Contact

 “Law Professor Queries: Should THLA = GLB + T?,” Tom Homann Law Association Newsletter (April 1999) (p.
 3) (successfully advocating inclusion of transgender people and rights in mission of THLA, San Diego’s LGBT Bar Association) (SSRN)

-I have lived in San Diego since 1996, now residing in the Point Loma area with my husband Ashish Agrawal (a doctor specializing in pulmonary and critical care medicine) and my mother-in-law Pushpa.
+I have lived in San Diego since 1996, now residing in the Point Loma area with my husband Ashish (a doctor specializing in pulmonary and critical care medicine) and mother-in-law Pushpa.

-I’ve spent more than half my life in California by now, but was born in Houston, Texas, in 1964 (also lived when very young in Oak Ridge, Tennessee, and Bryan, Texas), and grew up mainly in the Lansing area of Michigan (1969–82), attending public schools for grades K-12 and graduating from Okemos High School.
-I still have lots of family in mid-Michigan and in Houston, Austin, Dallas, Alpine, and other parts of Texas, as well as several other states.
+I’ve spent more than half my life in California but was born in Houston, Texas, in 1964, and also lived when very young in Oak Ridge, Tennessee, and Bryan, Texas.
+I grew up mainly in the Lansing area of Michigan (1969–82), attending public schools and graduating from Okemos High School in 1982.
+I still have lots of family in mid-Michigan, and also in Texas, New Mexico, California, Washington State, Colorado, and other states, and in India.

-I lived for eight months (Dec.
-1972 to Aug.
-1973) and attended public school in München (Munich), Germany, learning quite a bit of German which I’ve mostly forgotten (but can still pronounce like a parrot).
-I can read and speak some French at a very rudimentary level.
+I attended school and lived for eight months (Dec.
+1972–Aug.
+1973) in München (Munich), Germany, learning quite a bit of German, which I’ve mostly forgotten but can still pronounce like a parrot.
+I read and speak some French at a rudimentary level.
 Plans to learn Hindi (my husband’s mother tongue) have never quite materialized but I’ve picked up a few words (same for Spanish).
-One of my great educational regrets is that I never studied Latin in school: perhaps a good retirement project!
+One of my great educational regrets is that I never studied Latin: a good retirement project!

 I attended Stanford University and Law School (1982–89), then lived and worked in Montgomery, Alabama (1989–90), the Lansing area of Michigan (1990–92), Washington, D.C., and Bethesda, Maryland (1992–94), and Chicago and Evanston, Illinois (1994–96).

-I’m an avid reader and passionate fan of good movies and TV (my interests include history, science, a wide range of fiction and poetry, and science-fiction).
+I’m an avid reader and a passionate fan of good movies and TV.
+My interests include history, science, a wide range of fiction and poetry, and science-fiction.

-I played the cello from age 7 to 18, including in the Okemos High School Symphony Orchestra (which is still going strong; I enjoyed this concert available on YouTube and this YT channel has several nice performances).
+I played the cello from ages 7 to 18, including in the Okemos High School Symphony Orchestra, which is still going strong.
+I enjoyed this concert available on YouTube and this YT channel has several nice OHSSO performances.
 I still have my cello from those days but have never found time to get back to it.
-I love “classical” music (baroque to 20th century), especially symphonic, chamber, cello, and piano works.
+I love “classical” music (baroque to the present), especially symphonic, chamber, cello, and piano works.

-Not surprisingly, given my fascination with Shakespeare, I love live theatre too; my husband and his mother and I try to see as much as we can.
+Not surprisingly, given my fascination with Shakespeare, I love live theatre too.
+My husband and I, and his mother, try to see as much as we can.

-With regard to print or electronic copies not posted on the internet, the author hereby grants permission, to the extent of the author’s copyright, to copy and distribute any and all text or images on this blog, in whole or in part, for any nonprofit uses (educational, personal, governmental, or political), subject to crediting the author and citing the relevant internet address of this blog or the relevant page within it.
+With regard to print or electronic copies not posted on the internet, I grant permission, to the extent of my own copyright, to copy and distribute any and all text or images on this blog, in whole or in part, for any nonprofit uses (educational or personal), subject to crediting me as author and citing the relevant internet address of this blog or the relevant page within it.

-With regard to internet postings, the author requests that you link to the relevant internet address of this blog or the relevant page within it, rather than copying any material for re-posting on the internet, and the author does not hereby grant permission for such copying or re-posting (but is glad to consider requests on an individual basis; please email bryanw@gmail.com).
+With regard to internet postings, I request that you link to the relevant internet address of this blog or the relevant page within it, rather than copying and reposting anything in this blog elsewhere on the internet, and I do not grant permission for such copying or reposting (except for reasonable fair-use quotations, which are of course fine).
+I’m also glad, however, to consider any copyright permission requests on an individual basis (please email bryanw@gmail.com).